toshan-ag/EE_782_Project_22B0014_22B2234_22B0396/README.md

 # BoA-Based Post-Training Quantization of OPT-125M

-This repository contains the implementation, experiments, and accompanying paper for:

-**“BoA-Based Post-Training Quantization of OPT-125M”**

 The project explores a practical implementation of **BoA (Blockwise Hessian Approximation)** for post-training quantization of large language models, specifically **OPT-125M**, and compares it with the GPTQ baseline.
-The implementation is adapted to run efficiently on **Google Kaggle GPU (Tesla P100)** under memory constraints.
+The implementation is adapted to run efficiently on **Kaggle GPU (Tesla P100)** under memory constraints.

----

-## 📄 Repository Contents
+## Repository Contents

 ### **1. `BoA-Based Post-Training Quantization of OPT-125M.pdf`**
 This paper provides: